 Welcome!
 I’m so happy to have you here for our monthly Under $10 on the 10th blog hop!
 I don’t think that I’ve ever been so excited to share a project with you.
-This month’s blog hop theme is 4th of July, and I have come up with the most beautiful DIY flag that will add a patriotic flair to your farmhouse this summer!
-Stick around after the post to check out all of the other patriotic ideas that the other ladies on the hop are sharing with us.
-They are all so talented, so I know you’re going to love them.
+This month’s blog hop theme is 4th of July, and I have come up with the most beautiful DIY coastal farmhouse flag that will add a patriotic flair to your home this summer!
+Stick around after the post to check out all of the patriotic ideas and flag decor that the other ladies on the hop are sharing with us.
+They are all very talented, so I know you’re going to love them.

 - 6 8×10 canvases (pack of 10 at Michael’s $6.50 w/ 50% off coupon or $1.25/ea. at Dollar Tree)

 - acrylic paint- red, white, blue, & robin’s egg blue ($.50 each)

 - 2″ wide painter’s tape

 - matte Mod Podge (optional)